TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/35ContributingAStepByStepGuideUsingYourBrowserAndGitHub.md

 ## Open a pull request

+When you're finished writing your guide, you're ready to ask for it to be copied from your fork into the official step-by-step guide repository.

 To tell the Step-by-Step Guide maintainers that you have new things to contribute, you must open a *pull request*.
 Basically a request to "please, pull in my changes."

 You're still on the "Comparing changes" page shown in the screenshot above.